About Frost Fund

 What main ways does Frost Fund operate?

-Education – Frost Fund maintains the goal to create and publish educational videos and written content related to local/global + domestic/wild animal wellness topics.
-It is the intention that these videos/articles will be shared on social media platforms, by other like-minded organizations, and within the community.
-Monthly videos and written content to the website will also be shared, as well as “featured” content throughout each year.
-Additionally, there will be an education component shared at each Frost Fund fundraising or Sweat to Protect event and podcasts.
+Education – Frost Fund maintains the goal to create and publish educational videos and written content related to local/global + domestic/wild animal topics.
+Many of these at the request of outside organizations.
+It is the intention that such videos/articles will be shared on social media platforms, by other like-minded organizations, and support overall community awareness of causes.

 Support – Frost Fund maintains the goal to collaborate with other like-minded organizations to help increase awareness of their causes as well as funding to their organization.
-The goal is to strategize collaborative Sweat to Protect fundraising events and other creative fundraising methods as desired.
-Frost Fund will also host informative podcasts to support and share the messages of those working on the frontlines of animal advocacy, rescue, conservation, and care.
+We also hold enrichment item donation events and provide such donations to numerous non profits.

 Frost Fund Code of Conduct